walidshaari/Kubernetes-Certified-Administrator/README.md

 1. [Troubleshooting use cases by Ian/Container solutions](https://github.com/ContainerSolutions/kubernetes-examples)

 ## Popular training and practice sites:
-*Double check if the course is uptodate with the latest exam information (e.g. api, or curicuilim)*
+*Double check if the course is uptodate with the latest exam information (e.g. api, or curriculum)*

 - [Mumshad CKA with practice tests and mock exams](https://www.udemy.com/course/certified-kubernetes-administrator-with-practice-tests/) - Highly recommended
 - [Killer.sh CKA simulator](https://killer.sh/cka)         &#x27F9; use code **walidshaari** for **20%** discount  - they update frequently